Mutant Bull Calf Born With Extra Leg On Its Back Was Born In China

 The unique calf was born on a farm in Heilongjiang Province in northeast China.
 At first sight, the animal looks perfectly well, save for the mutation on his back.
 The extra leg is fully-developed, complete with a cloven hoof and hangs on the right side of the body.

 In a footage posted by Pear Video, the young bull is happily running around in the snow and interacting normally with other bulls and animals on the farm.
-In an interview with the said media outlet, Wu Yujiang, the animal’s owner, said he would be happy to donate the bull to a zoo so that more people can see it.
+In an interview with the said media outlet (via the Daily Mail), Wu Yujiang, the animal’s owner, said he would be happy to donate the bull to a zoo so that more people can see it.

 Although uncommon, the calf’s condition is not entirely out of the ordinary.
 The mutation is a rare disorder called polymelia, which basically means having extra limbs.
 According to National Geographic, a 2002 study showed that out of 100,000 cattle born worldwide, only less than four come out with extra limbs.